TheBubble717/bubble_dyndnsV2_public/README.md

    ```
     If you are running the server as a non-sudo user, you may not be able to use port 53/udp directly.
 I added a small guide under `InstallData/Installation.txt`

     During the first startup, a User with the Username `bubbledns@"maindomain"` is registered and becomes an administrator.
-The console will post the random generated password to login.
+The console will post the random generated password to login.<br />
     This server gets also registered as `"ns1"."maindomain"` as an `masternode`.
-Only `masternodes` can write changes to the database.
+Only `masternodes` can write changes to the database.<br />
-    Last but not least, the domain `maindomain` gets also registered under the administrator account and becomes a so called `builtin` domain.
+    Last but not least, the domain `maindomain` gets also registered under the administrator account and becomes a so called `builtin` domain. `builtin` Domains can be used by every useraccount.
-    `builtin` Domains can be used by every useraccount.
-After that, the server kills itself.
+    After that, the serve kills itself.<br />

-8. **Keeping the Server running using pm2**
+8. **Keeping the Server running using pm2**<br />

-    There are different solution for restarting a program when it crashes (sometimes intentional).
+    There are different solution for restarting a program when it crashes (sometimes intentional). <br />
-    If the DNS server settings are changed in the database, for example via the web interface, the server may restart automatically.
+    If the DNS server settings are changed in the database, for example via the web interface, the server may restart automatically.<br />
     Pm2 is quite good (https://github.com/Unitech/pm2)
     ```
     sudo npm i -g pm2